ai-doge/PublicWiki/ai-doge-blog/content/posts/port_llama/index.md

 By making these changes, we were able to successfully export the Baby llama2 model to ONNX format without any issues related to the `Complex64` data type.

-## Part 2: Exporting to ONNX Format Post-PR
+## Exporting to ONNX Format Post-PR

 ### The ONNX Export Code